matanbroner/CIS22C_FinalProject/Timo/README.txt

 Warning
 =======
-The method I'm using to get a day from daysTable is not working so that's the current bug: testing different methods at line 228 and nothing is working so far
+The method I'm using to get a day from daysTable is not working so that's the current bug: the pointer returned from getData() is NULL, seemingly implying daysTable[ [0,tableSize) ] are invalid / return NULL still trying to figure it out

+testing different methods at line 228 and nothing is working so far

 I can't get it to run with the tester at the moment, I fixed a line in DayManager that wouldn't let me compile the program: